NishanthARao/ROS-Quad-Joystick-control/README.md

 2) **Install the rqt-ez-publisher package for the slider GUI**

 The rqt-ez-publisher originally wasn't released for the melodic distro.
 However, after some requests, OTL has released a version for melodic.
-(The package may not run perfectly, please posts your queries by opening new issues here: https://github.com/OTL/rqt_ez_publisher/issues).
+(The package may not run perfectly, so please post your queries by opening new issues here: https://github.com/OTL/rqt_ez_publisher/issues).
 Follow the command to install it:
 ```
 sudo apt-get install ros-melodic-rqt-ez-publisher
 ```

-Here is what you need to do.
+The above method should work.
+In case it doesn't work (chances are less likely), and give you errors, uninstall and restart.
+After that, here is what you need to do.
 I have assumed that your workspace name is "catkin_ws".
-Please change it according to your workspace.
+Please change it according to the name your workspace.
 ```
 cd ~/catkin_ws/src
 git clone -b melodic-devel https://github.com/OTL/rqt_ez_publisher